Tax Reporting & Withholding Conference 2025 Takeaways

 How Can TAINA Help?

 In summary, many items discussed will drive a change in policies and procedures, plus create new documentation requirements.
 Now more than ever it is important to think of an automated solution in the tax operations space.
-There are limits to how much we can stretch internal resources.

-Let's focus on automating repetitive processes.
-The TAINA Platform takes care of your Form W-8 and W-9 collection and validation, as well as maintaining FATCA and CRS reporting compliance in a seamless end-to-end process.
+There are limits to how much we can stretch internal resources, let's focus on automating repetitive processes.
+The TAINA Platform takes care of your Form W-8 and W-9 collection and validation, as well as maintaining FATCA and CRS self-certification forms for reporting compliance in a seamless end-to-end process.
 Attending these types of events ensures TAINA is maintaining an up to date, robust and detailed ruleset meeting our clients' needs.

 We would love to talk to you more about your current documentation validation process and how our award-winning Forms W-8 and W-9, FATCA and CRS self-certification form Validation platform may add value to your organization.